 Verse 2 sets the stage.
-"After six days Jesus took Peter, James and John with him and led them up a high mountain, where they were all alone."
+"And after six days Jesus took with him Peter and James and John, and led them up a high mountain by themselves."
 Mark, as does Matthew, says the event occurred "after six days."
 Luke says it happened "some eight days later."
 There's no contradiction.
 Mark and Matthew are counting just the days between the day Jesus made the prediction and the day the transfiguration occurred.
 Luke is apparently counting all the days involved, including the day of the prediction and the day of the transfiguration.

-It's probably more than coincidental that it was also after six days that God's voice came from the cloud on Mount Sinai (Ex 19:16).
+After six days.
+Where else do we see six days in the Bible?
+For starters, in the creation account.
+Also, in Israel's redemption account.
+It is likely not a coincidence that it was after six days that God's voice came from the cloud on Mount Sinai (Ex 19:16).3

-Peter, James, and John accompanied the Lord.
+Mark says that Peter, James, and John accompanied the Lord.
 Why these three?
-Jesus permitted the same three disciples to see Him raise Jairus' daughter, as well as later to be with Him in Gethsemane.
+We're not told.
+We do know that Jesus permitted these same three disciples to see Him raise Jairus' daughter, as well as later to be with Him in Gethsemane.

+Were they His closest disciples?
 J. Vernon McGee offers an interesting perspective, "He didn't take them because they were His little pets or superior to the others.
-I think that they were the weakest of the apostles, and He had to carry them along with Him like babies or they would not have come along at all."
-I'm not sure I agree with saying they were the "weakest," but they were weak-just like us-and the Lord took them as witnesses who would later tell the story of the privilege sight they were about to observe.
+I think that they were the weakest of the apostles, and He had to carry them along with Him like babies or they would not have come along at all."4

+I'm not sure I agree with saying they were the "weakest," but they were weak, just like us.
+And the Lord took them as witnesses who would later tell the story of the privilege sight they were about to observe.

 He took them to a "high mountain."
 The traditional site is Mount Tabor, but Tabor is only 1,800 feet high and is in the south of Galilee.
 Caesarea Philippi (which is where Jesus was just before heading to the mountain; 8:27) is in the north.
-It seems more likely this is Mount Hermon which is indeed a "high" mountain (as Mark says), some 9,200 feet high.
+It seems more likely this is Mount Hermon which is indeed a "high" mountain (as Mark says), some 9,200 feet above sea level.
 It's also not far from Caesarea Philippi.